 It is believed that the latest data is more significant for the valuation of an asset than older data, and should have a greater impact on the final result.
 Thus, to give more weight to the new data, an exponential moving average (EMA) was created.

-Some of the main functions of a moving average are identifying the direction of a trend, identifying potential areas where an asset will find support or resistance.
-In addition, moving averages can be useful when placing stop loss orders.
+Some of the main functions of a moving average are identifying the direction of a trend, and identifying potential areas where an asset will find support or resistance.
+In addition, moving averages can be useful when placing stop-loss orders.

 Another common use of moving averages is to identify potential price supports.
-The fall in price is often slowed down where the moving average passes.
-In addition, a rebound is possible from key moving averages, for example, with periods of 50 or 200 days, but this requires confirmation of different technical indicators we will describe in other articles, to answer any queries you may have, such as - How to use ExpertOption.
+The fall in price is often slowed down when the moving average passes.
+In addition, a rebound is possible from key moving averages, for example, with periods of 50 or 200 days, but this requires confirmation of different technical indicators we will describe in other articles.

 When the price of an asset is below the moving average, it can be difficult to gain a foothold above it.
-Thus, MA becomes resistance and is used by traders as a sign of profit taking.
+Thus, MA becomes resistant and is used by traders as a sign of profit-taking.
 Also, in this case, moving averages can be considered as entry points to a short position, since the price often bounces down from this line and continues to decline.